 Apart from the cost of buying a puppy, you want to factor in food costs, vet fees and pet products like the MidWest Folding Crate for Intermediate dogs and the Furhaven Orthopedic dog bed from reputable retailers like Amazon.

-- This single door folding crate measures 36L x 24W x 27H inches & is suitable for intermediate dog breeds
+- Life Stages single door dog crate measures 36L x 23 x 25 inches and is suitable for intermediate dog breeds with an adult weight of 40 to 70 pounds….

 Frequently Asked Questions